A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Integral equations on surfaces of revolution

 Likewise, we have that

 Recalling that $\tauhat = \frac{dr}{ds} \rhat + \frac{dz}{ds} \khat$, the integral equation in~\eqref{eq_vecinteq} can be re-written mode by mode for all~$m$, and component-wise as:

-The previous integral equations, while decoupled with respect to Fourier mode $m$ and cylindrical coordinate vector components $\rhat$, $\thetahat$, $\khat$, are {\em not} decoupled with respect to the components of $\bu$, $u^\tau_m$ and $u^\theta_m$.
+The previous integral equations, while decoupled with respect to Fourier mode $m$ and cylindrical coordinate vector components $\rhat$, $\thetahat$, $\khat$, are {\em not} decoupled with respect to the components of $\bu$, $u_{\tau,m}$ and $u_{\theta,m}$.
 This is due to the action of the integral operator on the local coordinate system, $\tauhat$, $\thetahat$, $\nhat$.
-Depending on the exact boundary conditions, linear combinations of the above integral equations may be taken to form an even more coupled, second-kind system (since it is obvious that one could solve for $u^\tau_m$ first, and then for $u^\theta_m$).
+Depending on the exact boundary conditions, linear combinations of the above integral equations may be taken to form an even more coupled, second-kind system (since it is obvious that one could solve for $u_{\tau,m}$ first, and then for $u_{\theta,m}$).
 The main point here is to demonstrate that the vector-value case is more involved than the scalar case, and that there are additional kernels that need to be evaluated: $G_m^{\cos}$ and $G_m^{\sin}$.

-The integral equations that we will be discretizing involve the composition of layer potential operators.
+Furthermore, the integral equations that we will actually be discretizing involve the composition of layer potential operators.
 This case can be handled analogously.